-Sure as night follows day, when Spring rolls around conference centre doors fly open and fill up with excited professionals wanting to learn, network and collect free branded pens.
-We’ve already visited BrightonSEO and the School for Creative Startups Showcase this year, and we’re eagerly looking forward to the Brighton Digital Festival, Digital Shoreditch and many others.
+Sure as night follows day, when spring rolls around conference centre doors fly open and fill up with excited professionals wanting to learn, network and collect free branded pens.

-HMRC does not issue definitive lists of allowable expenses, on the basis that every business’ needs will vary, and a totally superfluous luxury for one freelancer may be an everyday necessity for another.
-Instead they provide guidance on what you should and shouldn’t claim.
+HMRC doesn’t issue definitive lists of allowable expenses, on the basis that every business’ needs will vary, and a totally superfluous luxury for one freelancer may be an everyday necessity for another.
+Instead, they provide guidance on what you should and shouldn’t claim.
 The rule of thumb for business expenses is that they must be “wholly and exclusively” used for your business.

-At a conference food expenses are covered, plus any day-to-day costs such as hotel Wifi or taxi fares.
-Keep in mind alcohol is not an allowable expense, no matter how much you might need a drink after a long day on the show floor.
+At a conference, food expenses are covered, plus any day-to-day costs such as hotel wifi or taxi fares.
+Keep in mind that alcohol isn’t an allowable expense, no matter how much you might need a drink after a long day on the show floor.

 See out complete guide to business expenses for a useful list of some allowable expenses to give you a more general idea of claimable items.

 Legally, all expense receipts must be kept for six years.
 If you’re one of the lucky few selected for an HMRC investigation, you must provide invoices, receipts and records for every single claim you’ve made.
 It’s important to remember to get a receipt for absolutely everything (cab rides in particular are often overlooked) and store them somewhere safe.
 Unfortunately, as anyone who has ever bought a rail season ticket will tell you, a receipt will fade to nothingness in just a few months, let alone six years!